-"No comment; this is a joke," the former Chelsea boss said curtly before storming out.
+"No comment; this is a joke," the former Chelsea tactician said curtly before storming out.

 Before his impromptu exit, Scolari has spoke optimistically about his side's hopes of winning this year's tournament, which will be held on home soil, claiming that the country's fans would see a far more cohesive performance than the one they had mustered against Chile.